AFEScalante/blog/src/content/blog/solid-principles-in-r6.md

 The Single Responsibility Principle (SRP) states that a class should have only one reason to change.
 In other words, a class should have only one responsibility or job.
 This principle helps to keep classes small and focused, making them easier to understand and maintain.

-Let's see how we can apply the SRP to an R6 class:
+Let's see how we can apply this:

 ```r
 # Bad Example